syncfusion-content/uwp-docs/uwp/SfSpreadsheet/Getting-Started.md

 ## Creating a new Excel Workbook

-A new workbook can be created by using a `Create` method of SfSpreadsheet.
-By default, a workbook will be created with single worksheet but a new workbook can also be created with specified number of worksheets.
+A new workbook can be created by using a `Create` method with specified number of worksheets.
+By default, a workbook will be created with single worksheet.

 {% tabs %}
 {% highlight c# %}